SCECcode/CFM_web/README.md

-Data preprocessing instructions are in doc/how-to-preprocess-data, xlsx file is in schema/CFM5_release_2021 and the scripts are in schema/scripts
+Data preprocessing instructions are in doc/how-to-preprocess-data, xlsx file is in several CFM directories in schema directory and the scripts are in schema/scripts

 ### Deployment